Duco Telgenkamp

-Duco Valentijn Telgenkamp (born 17 July 2002) is a Dutch field hockey player who plays as a forward for Hoofdklasse club Kampong and the Netherlands national team.
+Duco Valentijn Telgenkamp (born 17 July 2002) is a Dutch field hockey player who plays as a forward for Hoofdklasse club Amsterdam and the Netherlands national team.

 Club career

 Telgenkamp started playing hockey aged six at HGC, when he was 12 years old, he switched to HDM.
 After two years in the Promotieklasse with HDM, he moved to Kampong in 2022.
 He scored two goals in his debut for Kampong.
+In January 2026 it was announced he would join Amsterdam from the 2026–27 season onwards.

 International career

 Under–21

 Telgenkamp made his international debut for the Netherlands at under–21 level.
 He was a member of the gold medal-winning team at the 2022 EuroHockey Junior Championship in Ghent.

 In 2023, Telgenkamp was named in the squad for the FIH Junior World Cup in Kuala Lumpur.

 Oranje

 Following his junior debut, Telgenkamp was called up to make his senior international debut in 2023.
 He made his first appearance for the senior national team during season four of the FIH Pro League.
 He later represented the team again at the EuroHockey Championship in Mönchengladbach.
 At the tournament, he won a gold medal and was named Young Player of the Tournament.